HypothesisWorks/hypothesis/hypothesis-python/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 To see what's going on while Hypothesis runs your tests, you can turn
 up the verbosity setting.
-This works with both :func:`~hypothesis.core.find`
+This works with both :func:`~hypothesis.find`
 and :func:`@given <hypothesis.given>`.

 .. doctest::